Roopchandra777/Hospital_Management_System/README.md

     - Select the cloned repository folder.

 3. **Set up the database**:
-    - Create a new database in MySQL named `hospital_db`.
+    - Create a new database in MySQL named `HMS`.
     - Execute the SQL scripts located in the `database` folder to create the necessary tables and insert sample data.

 4. **Configure the database connection**: